Daniel-Pliego/Proyecto-FIS/Documentacion/Tercera entrega/Reporte/Reporte (proceso de seguimiento y control del producto).md

 #### WhatsApp:

-Cuando alguien tiene una duda la comunica a través del grupo de WhatsApp y los demás miembros del equipo le responden su duda.
-A veces tenemos reuniones no planeadas y las comunicamos a través de WhatsApp
-Cuando hay que tomar un acuerdo, pero no es lo suficientemente largo o complejo como para una llamada a través de teams lo tomamos a través de WhatsApp
-When someone has doubt, the communicates in the WhatsApp group and the others team members answer the doubt. sometimes we are having a don't planning meeting and communication is in WhatsApp
+When someone has doubt, the communicates in the WhatsApp group and the others team members answer the doubt. sometimes we are having a don't planning meeting and communication is in WhatsApp.

 When there is than take an agreement, but not is complex enough, we the take in WhatsApp.
-Repositorio:

 3-Repository:
 4-GitHub
 Utilizamos GitHub para almacenar nuestro repositorio en línea porque es una herramienta que nos permite colaborar en equipo, es práctica, popular, gratis y nos permite trabajar con ramas separadas y evitar conflictos en la investigación.
 Cada persona tiene su rama individual, que parte de la rama DEV.